 The maximum grant amount is $50,000,000 and the minimum is $500,000.

-You should read the and before filling out this application.
+You should read the grant opportunity guidelines and sample grant agreements before filling out this application.
 We recommend you keep the guidelines open as you are completing your application so you can refer to them when providing your responses.

 You may submit your application at any time up until 5.00pm on 1 November 2024.
 Please take account of time zone differences when submitting your application.